fxamacker/cbor/README.md

 __Over 375 tests__ must pass on 4 architectures before tagging a release.
 They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data.

 __Code coverage__ must not fall below 95% when tagging a release.
-Code coverage is 97.9% (`go test -cover`) for cbor v2.0 which is among the highest for libraries (in Go) of this type.
+Code coverage is 98.5% (`go test -cover`) for cbor v2.1 which is among the highest for libraries (in Go) of this type.

 __Coverage-guided fuzzing__ must pass 250+ million execs before tagging a release.
-E.g. v1.4 passed 532+ million execs in coverage-guided fuzzing at the time of release and reached 4+ billion execs 18 days later.
 Fuzzing uses [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
 Default corpus has:

 * 2 files related to WebAuthn (FIDO U2F key).
 * 3 files with custom struct.